zaiello/phylogenetic/README.md

 # phylogenetic
-A phylogenetic analysis of Xenarthra Clade relationships
+A phylogenetic analysis of Xenarthra Clade relationships.
+The R code and final report are included.